 It is that time of year again – to begin planning for next year.
 Are you thinking about the Sunday Afternoon Winter Skeet (SAWS) League?
-The SAWS League will start on the first Sunday in 2022 – January 2, 2022 at 1:00 pm.
-Please sign up by sending an e-mail or calling the number at […]
+The SAWS League will start on the first Sunday in 2023 exclusive of New Years Day – January 7, 2023 at 1:00 pm.
+Please sign up by sending an e-mail […]

 Clay Target Games